supaflyENJOY/DynamicsDocs/docs/Patients/Overview.md

 - Current Patients
     -  The Current Patients view displays Patient Contact records that are Active and Current.
 A Patient is considered 'current' if they have an Active [Episode of Care](EpisodeOfCare.md).
 - All Patients
     - The All Patients view displays all the Patients in the system.
 This includes Active and Inactive records.
-(This is helpful when a Patient leaves your company and their record is deactivated but later wants to receive services from you again.
+(This is helpful when a Patient leaves your organization and their record is deactivated but later wants to receive services from you again.
 You can reactivate their contact record from this view.)